Code-Institute-Submissions/rachaelloh-Milestone-Project-1/README.md

 -Form header includes an icon where it the text and icon will enlarge upon mouseover and back to normal on mouseout.
 Submit button changes color when hovered over.

+-When clicked on the submit button, a pop-up message(modal) will prompt users to confirm their submission.
+They can choose to return or confirm their submission.

 **(iii) Features Page Features**

 -Container is used for this page to give the left and the right sides of the screen some space while the content in the middle takes up 75% of the screen size.

 -A video of his interview is embedded into the “Features” page

+**(iv) Gallery Page Features**

+-Images are made to be of the same sizes so that it is more standardized and neat for users to move on from one image to another.

+-Users can view the images larger when they click on the image.

 **Feature(s) for Future Implementation**

 -To make images in gallery page more fun by making the images to be of different sizes.

--Form to have validation when users click on the submit buttton.
+-Form to have validation when users click on the submit buttton and confirmation to proceed.

 ## Testing (Manual)
 (i) Mobile Responsiveness